 The local convention will debate an annual budget introduced by the Treasurer and approved by the Steering Committee; priorities resolutions introduced by members; amendments to the chapter bylaws; and other such resolutions as may be introduced.
-Delegates will also elect a Steering Committee under the rules set out in section 5.
+The Steering Committee will also be elected during the local convention under the rules set out in section 7.

 To be eligible to vote as a delegate in the MDC DSA local convention, individuals must be (and remain) a member of MDC DSA in good standing for 30 days before the convention.
 All processes for voting, introducing resolutions, and other administrative affairs pertinent to a local convention not specified in these bylaws shall be governed by the convention rules approved for that convention.

 Bylaws amendments passed at the local convention will become binding on all chapter bodies as of 90 days following the date of the local convention.
 This language is not intended to preclude earlier implementation of amendments by the Steering Committee.

 All priority resolutions expire at the local convention.
 New priority resolutions may be passed by two-thirds vote at the local convention or at a general body meeting.
 No more than five priority resolutions may be in effect at once.

 3.5 Urgent Matters

 Urgent matters that would regularly require a general body meeting vote may be voted on by the Steering Committee and, if adopted, be put to a ratification vote by a majority or two-thirds vote as the bylaws require at the next voting meeting.
 This section will not apply to electoral endorsements.